Zambia: Culture

 Zambia practices several ceremonies and rituals ranging from nationally recognised traditional ceremonies to unrecognised yet important ceremonies.
 Many of the ceremonies and rituals are performed on special occasions celebrating or marking achievements, anniversaries, the passage of time, coronations and presidential occasions, atonement and purification, graduation, dedication, oaths of allegiance, initiation, marriage, funeral, birth ceremonies and others.

 Like most African countries, Zambia practices both disclosed and undisclosed ceremonies and rituals.
 Among the disclosed ceremonies and rituals include calendrical or seasonal, contingent, affliction, divination, initiation and regular or daily ceremonies.
 Undisclosed ceremonies include those practiced in secret such by spiritual groups like Nyau and Nakisha dancers and traditional marriage counsellors such as alangizi women.
 As of December 2016, Zambia had 77 calendrical or seasonal traditional ceremonies recognized by government, and this number will increase in the near future.
-The ceremonies once a year include Nc'wala, Kulonga, Kuomboka, Malaila, Nsengele, Chibwela kumushi, Dantho, Ntongo, Makundu, Lwiindi, Chuungu, and Lyenya.
 These are known as Zambian traditional ceremonies.
 Some of the more prominent are: Kuomboka and Kathanga (Western Province), Mutomboko (Luapula Province), Kulamba and Ncwala (Eastern Province), Lwiindi and Shimunenga (Southern Province), Lunda Lubanza (North Western), Likumbi Lyamize (North Western), Mbunda Lukwakwa (North Western Province), Chibwela Kumushi (Central Province), Vinkhakanimba (Muchinga Province), Ukusefya Pa Ng'wena (Northern Province).

 Popular traditional arts include pottery, basketry (such as Tonga baskets), stools, fabrics, mats, wooden carvings, ivory carvings, wire craft, and copper crafts.
 Most Zambian traditional music is based on drums (and other percussion instruments) with a lot of singing and dancing.
 In urban areas, foreign genres of music are popular, particularly Congolese rumba, African-American music and Jamaican reggae.

+Cuisine

+Zambia's cultural diversity has an array of culinary practices.
+The national cuisine is unified by staple foods, with variations manifesting chiefly in cooking techniques that vary by region.
+A notable example is the common snack tute ne mbalala, made from cassava and groundnuts, which is roasted in some locales while fried in others.
+Zambia's staple food is maize.
+Nshima makes up the main component of Zambian meals and is made from pounded white maize.

+Visual arts

+Alongside traditional arts and crafts, Zambia has a modern and contemporary visual art scene, with artists working in painting, printmaking, sculpture, photography and mixed media.
+The Lechwe Trust, founded in 1986, has played an important role in supporting visual arts in Zambia through grants, scholarships, exhibitions and the collecting of contemporary Zambian art.

+Important figures in modern Zambian art include Henry Tayali, Flinto Chandia and Lutanda Mwamba.
+Chandia, who worked in wood, stone and metal, was a founder member of the Zambia National Visual Arts Council and was associated with artists' workshops including Mbile and Kabasa.
+Mwamba was known particularly for printmaking and painting.
+In 2019 the Lechwe Trust held Art Lives On – ii, a retrospective exhibition of work by Chandia and Mwamba, presenting sculptures, paintings and prints produced across several decades.